jtwalters/jtwalters.github.io/source/_posts/2014-02-01-a-little-refresh.markdown

 I updated my site with a few new things.

+- Updated my About page with current skills, interests, etc.
 - Updated my UW work experience
   - Added a screenshot and link to admit.washington.edu
 - Updated colors and typography!
 Yay.
 A bit cleaner.